Delft Blue Pottery; The 10 Most Asked Questions & Answers

 The blue color of the decorations of Delft Blue is due to the use of paint containing cobalt oxide.
 Cobalt oxide is grey but will turn blue once fired in a kiln at 800 – 1000 oC.
 The more cobalt oxide the paint contained, the brighter the Blue on the Delftware.

-3. How Is Delft Blue Made?
+3. How Is Delft Blue Pottery Made?

 A potter from Delft, Gerrit Paape, published a detailed overview of the Delft Blue pottery’s production process in 1794.
-The book is called De Plateelbakker of Delftsch Aardewerkmaker (The Potter or Delftware maker).
+The book is called De Plateelbakker of Delftsch Aardewerkmaker (The Potter or Delftware Maker).

 The traditional Delft blue production process was a multi-step sequential process that could take two weeks and included the following production steps: